holepunchto/bare-v8-to-istanbul/README.md

 # bare-v8-to-istanbul
-Wrapper to v8-to-istanbul to make it work with Bare
+Wrapper for v8-to-istanbul to make it work with Bare

 ```bash
 npm i bare-v8-to-istanbul